-Social Innovation InventureshipsThanks to a gift from the Arthur M. Blank Family Foundation, The Lewis Institute is proud to announce a new program in 2016 called Social Innovation “Inventureships.”
+Social Innovation InventureshipsThanks to a gift from the Arthur M. Blank Family Foundation, The Lewis Institute launched a new program in 2016 called Social Innovation Inventureships.
 This first-of-its-kind fellowship is unique to Babson as we ask students who apply to use our methodology of Entrepreneurial Thought & Action® to work at a strategic level with social enterprises or companies seeking to have greater social impact.
 Students will co-create with a sponsoring organization either a semester-long or summer-long Inventureship that addresses a real and current social impact challenge.

 To apply for an Inventureship, students must send a one-page letter outlining what they are seeking to change, the organization they intend to work with, and the plan for co-creating lasting impact both for the organization and for Babson.
 The Lewis Institute can work with students to identify potential placements.
 Students must have enough background information to articulate the impact they are trying to create in order for The Lewis Institute to help identify the pathway.
 If you have questions or would like to apply for this Inventureship, please email your proposal to Cheryl Kiser at email@example.com and Emily Weiner at firstname.lastname@example.org.

-Examples of four Social Innovation Inventureships currently underway:
+Examples of our Social Innovation Inventureships:

 The UN Sustainable Development Goals: This Inventureship will work on identifying and developing entrepreneurial business opportunities that meet the United Nations' ambitious Sustainable Development Goals (UNSDGs).
 The UNSDGs are a set of 17 goals that constitute a worldwide agenda for ending poverty and promoting human and ecological well-being.
 This project combines the concepts, tools, and knowledge of entrepreneurial practice with outcomes-oriented thinking that results in sustainable economic and social value.
 This project will enhance Babson's ability to provide students with frameworks, tools, and networks for making more informed decisions in choosing and building successful businesses that not only enhance their unique talents and interests, but generate sustainable economic and social value.